Existence of common zeros for commuting vector fields on $3$-manifolds II. Solving global difficulties: Introduction

-A special case of this result - but still an important step for the proof, and which we will use in our paper - was to consider a pair $X$ and $Y$ for which the collinearity locus was an annulus foliated by periodic orbits of $Y$ such that these orbits have stable (or unstable) \emph{manifolds}.
+\end{thm} A special case of this result - but still an important step for the proof, and which we will use in our paper - was to consider a pair $X$ and $Y$ for which the collinearity locus was an annulus foliated by periodic orbits of $Y$ such that these orbits have stable (or unstable) \emph{manifolds}.
 In this case, the zero set of $X$ reduces to a single periodic orbit of $Y$, and $U$ is a tubular neighbourhood of this periodic orbit.
-The collinearity locus is not too big, but the stable manifolds, which comprise a surface foliation to which $X$ is tangent, leave no room for $X$ to turn in all directions.
+The collinearity locus is not too big, but the stable manifolds, which comprise a surface foliation to which $X$ is tangent, leave no room for $X$ to turn in all directions. {See Theorem~\ref{t.bsdenovo} for a precise statement and Figure~\ref{f.anneau}.}

 The aim of the present paper is to address \emph{global} difficulties which may arise for an arbitrary configuration of the collinearity locus, but still taking advantage of the existence of invariant manifolds for periodic orbits.